StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 So if we don’t use a a super capacitor or a small lithium rechargeable, then what is the alternative ?

-We could of course use a non-recharegeable lithium battery such as a CR1216 but in the holders these have much the same issue as the super capacitor, they are physically large, see picture.
+We could of course use a non-chargeable lithium battery such as a CR1216 but in the holders these have much the same issue as the super capacitor, they are physically large, see picture.

 ![Picture 1](Pictures/GPSandBattery.jpg)